ceph/ceph/doc/dev/msgr2.rst

 * *client* (C): the party initiating a (TCP) connection
 * *server* (S): the party accepting a (TCP) connection
-* *connection*: an instance of a (TCP) connection between two peers
+* *connection*: an instance of a (TCP) connection between two processes.
+* *entity*: a ceph entity instantiation, e.g. 'osd.0'.  each entity has one or more unique entity_addr_t's by virtue of the 'nonce' field, which is typically a pid or random value.
+* *stream*: an exchange, passed over a connection, between two unique entities. in the future multiple entities may coexist within the same process.
-* *session*: a stateful session between two peers in which message exchange is ordered and lossless.
-A session might span multiple connections if there is an interruption (TCP connection disconnect).
+* *session*: a stateful session between two entities in which message exchange is ordered and lossless.
+A session might span multiple connections (and streams) if there is an interruption (TCP connection disconnect).
 * *frame*: a discrete message sent between the peers.
-Each frame consists of a tag (type code), payload, and (if signing or encryption is enabled) some other fields.
+Each frame consists of a tag (type code), stream id, payload, and (if signing or encryption is enabled) some other fields.
 See below for the structure.
+* *stream id*: a 32-bit value that uniquely identifies a stream within a given connection.  the stream id implicitly instantiated when the send sends a frame using that id.
 * *tag*: a single-byte type code associated with a frame.
 The tag determines the structure of the payload.

 Phases
 ------

-A connection has four distinct phases:
+A connection has two distinct phases:

 #. banner
+#. frame exchange for one or more strams

+A stream has three distinct phases:

 #. authentication
 #. message flow handshake
 #. message exchange